What is the Purpose of Meditation?

 Extreme reactions in both the conditions are dangerous.
 Over happiness for a success, would make you believe that you are on top of the world making it difficult to digest failures.
 Also, extreme sadness is not good since this would affect your health and in turn will impact your overall personal and professional life.

-Hence, balancing your mind is the essential requirement and trust me, Yoga and meditation help us achieve this.
+Hence, balancing your mind is the essential requirement and trust me, Yoga and mindfulness meditation help us achieve this.
 If you’re interested in discovering more about the ancient practice of yoga we have reviewed some of the best yoga books to help you do this.

 What is the purpose of a mantra during meditation?

-We hope, up to this point that this guide has done a good job of outlining the purpose of regular meditation practice.
+We hope, up to this point that this guide has done a good job of outlining the purpose of regular mindfulness meditation practices.
 This section is going to change focus slightly and address another question we often get asked and that is “what is the purpose of a mantra during meditation?”.

 The main reasons for choosing a mantra to use during meditation

-- Depends concentration
+- Deepens concentration

 - Focuses your mind